Fort Rouge Curling Club

 The Fort Rouge Curling Club is a curling club located in the Fort Rouge district of Winnipeg, Manitoba.
+Known as “The Home of Friendly Curling,” the club has hosted many successful teams on both the provincial and national level.

 History

 The Fort Rouge Curling Club joined the Manitoba Curling Association in 1915, while the Fort Rouge Ladies Curling Club was one of the founding members of the Manitoba Ladies Curling Association in 1924.
 In 1919, the first Fort Rouge Curling Club rink was built at the corner of Kylemore Avenue and Osborne Street.
 This building would later be demolished, and a new facility was built in 1959, a few blocks away on Daly Street where it stands today.
+The Home of Friendly Curling's clubhouse has been recognized as a historical site by the Manitoba Historical Society.

+The curling club also host the A&V drive in restaurant, a seasonal venue serving Greek and Canadian cuisine.
+The club also host the Dan Hildebrand Lounge, a bar and snack area with views of the curling rink.

 Champions

 Men's

 The Rouge was the home club of the 1972 World Championship winning team of Orest Meleschuk, Dave Romano, John Hanesiak and Pat Hailley, a team most notable for the "Curse of LaBonte" incident.
 The club has produced two other Canadian championship rinks, in 1952 and 1956 (pre-dating the World Championships), both skipped by Billy Walsh.
 The 1952 Brier championship team included Al Langlois, Andy McWilliams and John Watson while the 1956 championship team included Langlois, Cy White and McWilliams.
 The club is also home to the 2016 men's provincial champion rink, consisting of Mike McEwen, B. J. Neufeld, Matt Wozniak and Denni Neufeld.